 Full-time undergraduate sophomore, junior, or senior, or full-time graduate or professional student at Washington University with demonstrated leadership and service to ecumenical or interfaith activities on campus.

 $1,000.
 Up to two students will be selected each year.
-Prize(s) presented at the Isserman Lecture.
+Prize(s) presented during Interfaith Week.

 For more information